 In lossy compression, some of the very fine image detail is thrown-away.
 The thinking behind this is that the eye may not miss very fine detail in the image.
 Because lots of very fine detail does not have to be stored, then the compressed image can be very much smaller than for lossless compression.
 Often a lossy codec may have a quality setting which allows you to tell it how much fine detail you are happy to lose - the more detail you are willing to sacrifice the smaller the compressed image (and therefore the file) will be.
 JPEG is an example of lossy compression - the compressed image is stored in files with the file name extension .jpg.

 Having taken the time to read the above analogy, you'll be pleased to know that the world of video is very similar.
 Video is compressed and decompressed using video codecs, and video effects can only be added to uncompressed video frames.
-So video frames are decompressed, then effects are added to them, then they are compressed again.
+So video frames are decompressed into working memory, then effects are added to them, then they are compressed again.
 Most video editing software works this way, not just DVMP Pro.

 Because video is effectively a rapid succession of images (i.e. frames), it takes up a lot more space than a single photo image.
 Uncompressed video can therefore take up a huge amount of disk space, so it is more common to use compression for video.